tomsik68/distribench/README.md

 + symbiotic (or other tested tool if desired)
 + sv-benchmarks

-## How to run distribench
+## Setup
+### First time setup

-**Please note this guide is very shallow, I will eventually come up with something better and more complete.**
+**Please note this guide is very shallow at the moment, I will eventually come up with something better and more complete.**

 Each node in the cluster needs: `run_benchmarks.cat`, `cleanup`, benchexec configuration XML(`benchexec_config.xml`) in `$DISTRIBENCH_HOME` (you can pick any folder you wish).

+1. Manually review `run_benchmarks.cat` and `cleanup` scripts to change configuration
-1. On each node, create a `$DISTRIBENCH_HOME` folder.
+2. On each node, create a `$DISTRIBENCH_HOME` folder
-2. Pick a master node.
+3. Copy `run_benchmarks.cat` and `cleanup` into `$DISTRIBENCH_HOME` of each node
+4. Generate an ssh key via `ssh-keygen` on the master node
+5. Install the ssh key on each machine (meaning `ssh-copy-id`); in MUNI network, it is sufficient to install the key on `aisa`

+### Every time setup

-3. Prepare a file called `machines` on the master node.
-Each line of this file contains hostname of a usable machine in the cluster.
+1. Prepare a file called `machines` on the master node.
+Each line of this file contains hostname of a usable machine in the cluster
-4. Manually review `run_benchmarks.cat` and `cleanup` scripts to change configuration
+2. Prepare benchexec configuration XML and copy it onto each machine into `$DISTRIBENCH_HOME`
+3. Copy benchexec configuration XML onto master node.
-5. Start `./distribute_benchmarks.py` on master node
+4. Start `./distribute_benchmarks.py` on master node (running the script without parameters reveals usage)